I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_work_power_control.md

 A POHANDLE value that identifies the processor.
 The PEP received this handle in a previous <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186849">PEP_DPM_REGISTER_DEVICE</a> notification.

+`PowerControlCode`

+[in] A pointer to a <a href="http://msdn.microsoft.com/library/windows/desktop/aa373931(v=vs.85).aspx">GUID</a> value that specifies the power control operation to perform.

+`RequestContext`

+A pointer to a PEP-defined context value.
+The PEP might use this value to uniquely identify a power control request message (in case the PEP issues multiple requests with the same control code to the same device).

 `InBuffer`

 [in] A pointer to a driver-allocated input buffer that contains the input parameters for this power control operation.